FIRST-Tech-Challenge/ftcdocs/docs/source/color_processing/color-blob-concepts/color-blob-concepts.rst

 .. figure:: images/50-Blobs-tilted.png
    :width: 75%
    :align: center
-   :alt: Showing Boxfit and Outline
+   :alt: Showing Boxfit position

-   New ROI position
+   New boxFit position

 Look very closely for the teal outline of the Blob, with its very rough lower edge.